Cozy Peach Kitchen

 2. Flour: These muffins can be made with half whole wheat in place of white wheat.
 It will yield a slightly denser muffin.
 Use the spoon and level method to measure flour.
 Take a spoon and scoop flour into the measuring cup until overflowing.
 Use the back of a knife to wipe excess flour off the top.
 Do not pack flour into cup.

-3. Sugar: I don't recommend replacing white sugar with maple syrup or any other liquid sweetener.
-You can add ¼ cup brown sugar in place of ¼ cup white sugar for a richer taste.
+3. Sugar: I don't recommend replacing sugar with maple syrup or any other liquid sweetener.
+You can use all granulated sugar or brown sugar, if desired.

 4. I recommend using an oven thermometer.
 Oven temperatures can vary widely and the only way to know if your oven is the temperature it says it is is to use an oven thermometer.

-5. Add-ins: Fold in up to ½ cup chocolate chips, chopped nuts, or your other favorite add-in to the batter.
+5. Add-ins: Fold in up to 1 cup of chocolate chips, chopped nuts, or your other favorite add-in to the batter.

 Nutrition